spcanelon/geospatial-learning/README.md

 # Geospatial learning resources for biomedical applications
-Resources related to geospatial analysis in (mostly) R
+Resources related to geospatial analysis in (mostly) R. Most are applicable to any context, but some are geared more for biomedical applications.

 ## R package resources